direnv/direnv-deb/README.md

 ```sh
 source_env ..
 ```
 In the general case `source_up` will load any .envrc higher up in the folder structure.
-This allows you to truely enable arbitrary heirarchical stuctures of `.envrc` usage.
+This allows you to truly enable arbitrary heirarchical stuctures of `.envrc` usage.

 ```sh
 source_up